agateau/mup/README.md

     mup markup_file

+To read a man page with mup:

+    mupman ls

+Or:

+    mupman 5 crontab

+## Editing files

-You can edit the file by clicking the "Edit" button.
-This will open your preferred editor.
+You can edit the current file by clicking the "Edit" button.
+This will open it in your preferred editor.

-## Configuring the Editor

 To configure which editor should be used, edit `~/.config/mup/mup.yaml` and add the following content: